-The district provides planners for students in grades three, four and five.
+The district provides the first planner for students in grades three, four and five at no cost.
 The student planners are school property.
 The planner is required and intended to help students become organized and to give parents a communication tool between school and home.
 The replacement cost for a planner is \$8.00.
-A limited number of replacement planners are available for purchase in the office.
+New planners may be purchased in the office.